dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ## Get Familiar with the Project
 Firstly as a new developer, I'd like to understand more about this project.

 It's great we have a few markdowns here.
-Add `PROJECT.md` as a reference
+Add `WORKSHOP.md` as a reference
-1. Add a reference -> File
-2. In the prompt, scroll until you see `PROJECT.md`, select
+1. Attach files or symbols -> search and select `WORKSHOP.md`
-3. This reference will be used in the chat moving forwards
+2. This reference will be used in the chat moving forwards

 ![copilot_chat_select_file](./images/EXERCISE-img-7.gif)